Adejumok/NetFlix-Movies-Data-Analysis/README.md

 ## License

-This project is licensed under the [insert license name].
+This project is licensed under the DataCamp license.
 See the [LICENSE](LICENSE) file for details.